BROCCOLI AND STILTON SOUP RECIPE

 - Crumble the cheese.

 - Heat up the oil in the pot and fry the onion until soft.

-- When the onion starts browning add the finely chopped ginger and broccoli stalks and fry for another minute.
+- When the onion starts browning add the finely chopped ginger, garlic and broccoli stalks and fry for another minute.

 - Pour in the stock and boil on medium heat for 5 minutes.